LloydDub/FoodPickupOrdering/routes/api-readme.md

 ### Customer's Information
 ---
 `GET /customers`
-returns an object of all customers with their information
+returns a JSON object of all customers with their information

 `POST /customers`
 handles a request to add an individual customer to db